A seemingly minor translational difference would cause a revolution

 18 Λογίζομαι γὰρ ὅτι οὐκ ἄξια τὰ παθήματα τοῦ νῦν καιροῦ πρὸς τὴν μέλλουσαν δόξαν ἀποκαλυφθῆναι εἰς ἡμᾶς.
 19 ἡ γὰρ ἀποκαραδοκία τῆς κτίσεως τὴν ἀποκάλυψιν τῶν υἱῶν τοῦ θεοῦ ἀπεκδέχεται· 20 τῇ γὰρ ματαιότητι ἡ κτίσις ὑπετάγη, οὐχ ἑκοῦσα ἀλλὰ διὰ τὸν ὑποτάξαντα, ἐφʼ ἑλπίδι 21 ὅτι καὶ αὐτὴ ἡ κτίσις ἐλευθερωθήσεται ἀπὸ τῆς δουλείας τῆς φθορᾶς εἰς τὴν ἐλευθερίαν τῆς δόξης τῶν τέκνων τοῦ θεοῦ.

+Notice that “created” is feminine, “revelation” is feminine, “creation” is feminine, “hope” is feminine, “world” and “creation” are the same word in Greek hence both feminine, “slavery” is feminine, “corruption” is feminine, and “freedom” is feminine.
 Now, one could translate the gender character of the language in a variety of fashions, but my point here is to draw your attention to how gendered the language is, even in Greek which tends to be less gendered than Hebrew (at least from my observations – perhaps someone could correct me?)

 Reflect for a moment on the significance of this seemingly small change in translations.
-For those who deeply love men and woman, male and female, masculinity and femininity when these are genuine and not deformed, the Revelatory side of these passages breaks forth and one is reminded of how God’s Revelation comes through men and woman (husbands and wives, mothers and fathers) down through history.
-One becomes more attuned to the deeply mysterious way that all things come to be including all created acts and all salvific acts.
-It was no accident that the gender dimension of language was removed decades ago from most of scripture.
-And this is not unconnected with the fact that wide-spread gender confusion and even hatred exists today.
-I beg any one with ears to hear to begin calling and even demanding a simple change in all modern translations.
-Include the original gender language of words and passages wherever that language is found in Greek, Hebrew, or Latin (especially when it is found in all three language regard the same words and passages).
-And for those who knew better decades ago, you should be ashamed.
+For those who deeply love man and woman, male and female, masculinity and femininity when that love and appreciation is genuine and not deformed, the Revelatory side of these passages breaks forth and one is reminded of how God’s Revelation comes through men and women (husbands and wives, mothers and fathers) down through history.
+One becomes more attuned to the deeply mysterious way that all things come to be including in that masculine and feminine dimension of all created acts and all salvific acts.

 Light and Darkness